CJDevWorks/cpp-notes/smart-pointers/shared-ptr.md

 * Manipulation of the reference-count must be atomic.
 Multiple threads may try to increment or decrement (i.e. read and write) the count "at the same time", so this operation must be synchronized.
 This is one problem of `std::shared_ptr`, as atomic operations are usually more expensive than non-atomic ones.

-* Move-operations are virtually free, or at least a lot cheaper than copy-operations, as moving one `shared_ptr` into another just means assigning the pointer of the source `shared_ptr` to the pointer of the destination `shared_ptr`, and setting the pointer in the source `shared_ptr` to null.
-The reference-count need not be incremented or decremented (atomically), because you are just "moving the pointer from one container to another".
+* **Move-operations are virtually free, or at least a lot cheaper than copy-operations**, as moving one `shared_ptr` into another just means assigning the pointer of the source `shared_ptr` to the pointer of the destination `shared_ptr`, and **setting the pointer in the source `shared_ptr` to null**.
+The **reference-count need not be incremented or decremented** (atomically), because you are just "moving the pointer from one container to another".

 * `shared_ptr` can be constructed from `std::unique_ptr`, but not vice-versa.
 That's why `std::unique_ptr` is such a great choice for return-types of factory functions, because you can assign the result to either a `shared_ptr` or a `unique_ptr`.